 Map of the Bondi to Coogee walk along Sydney shores

 The map shows the Bondi to Coogee area and I marked all beaches on the map.
 The itinerary between the beaches however is marked along roads, it’s not the same as the coastal walk.
 The coastal walk does not use the roads but follows the ocean shore.
 The walking route is clearly marked with frequent signs so you can’t get lost.

 The walk starts at Bondi Beach.

-If you have time for just one beach in Sydney, go and see the Bondi Beach.
+If you have time for just one beach while in Sydney, go and see Bondi Beach.

-Bus and car traffic in Sydney is slow so it takes a lot of time to get to Bondi.
-It might help if you take a train to Bondi Junction and a bus for the last 3 km from Bondi Junction.
+The normal way to get to Bondi is by bus or car, but as Sydney traffic is very slow it takes a lot of time.
+It might help if you take a train to Bondi Junction from Circular Quay and a bus only for the last 3 km from there.